simonthorell/hash-bosse-cat/README.md

 5. Open a Pull Request

 ## License
-Distributed under the MIT License.
+Distributed under the GPL version 3 License.
 See `LICENSE` for more information.

 ## Acknowledgements
 - Hats off to Bosse, the cat!
 Her knack for naps and cozy vibes turn coding marathons into a purr-fest.
 She's the silent, fluffy cheerleader behind our sleek, efficient code.
 Cheers to Bosse, our whiskered muse and relaxation guru!